Maine Woods Rambler FAQ

 What time does the ride start?

-Both ride starts will be a “grand depart.”
-Please be on time to the start.
-If you miss the mass start of the 100-km ride, you will be asked to wait until the 50-km ride starts.
+If you miss the mass start of the 100k ride, you will be asked to wait until the 50k ride starts, if you miss the 50k mass start, you will have to wait for the 20k.
 This is important because there is varying cell reception along the route, and our sweep rider has to stay behind the last rider to know that everyone is safe, and when everyone returns safely.
 For this reason, we recommend checking in Saturday evening, if you are able.

 Please note: No paper maps will be available at the ride.
 We recommend downloading the routes to your smartphone or navigation device to keep you on track.
 The files will be available just before the ride.